 In general, employers may search data stored on computers, devices, or networks that belong to the employer.
 Employers may also search desks, lockers, and the like for company property.
 However, when courts are faced with lawsuits stemming from surveillance in the workplace, in addition to considering all applicable laws, the courts will weigh the expectation of privacy the employees have against the legitimate business interest the employer claims.
 The more personal an item is, the more likely the courts will find the employee had a reasonable expectation of privacy.
-This means an employee in SC would have fewer expectations of privacy for items stored in an unlocked desk drawer than those stored in a purse which was in a locker secured by a lock the employee provided for herself.
+This means an employee in SC likely would have fewer expectations of privacy for items stored in an unlocked desk drawer than those stored in a purse which was in a locker secured by a lock the employee provided for herself.
 In addition, the courts will consider employer policies that may limit employees’ expectation of privacy.

 Conducting Lawful Searches of Employees in South Carolina

 Employers in South Carolina frequently ask our experienced employment attorneys whether they have a right to search employees’ communications or belongings.
 As addressed above, the most significant consideration is the context of the search.
 It is paramount for employers to stay within the bounds of the law when investigating and searching items belonging to or being used by an employee, and the law is constantly changing to keep up with technology.

-The type of business the employee is working for may also affect whether the employee has a right to privacy.
+The type of business the employee is working for may also affect the extent of the employee’s right to privacy.
 For example, a government employee may have a constitutionally protected expectation of privacy thanks to the Fourth Amendment.
 An employee working for a private employer may not have this same protection.
-In general, a non-governmental employer in South Carolina may be permitted to search non-personal items used or owned by the employee if the employer has a reasonable basis to suspect the employee of wrongdoing.
+A governmental employer may in some circumstances need to articulate particularized suspicion of wrongdoing before engaging in a search, where a private employer may be able to search employer-owned property at-will.
 An employer’s ability to search clearly personal items, such as a briefcase, car, purse, locker, or other personal parcels on the employer’s premises, may depend on the employee’s reasonable expectation of privacy and the employer’s legitimate business interest in the search.